Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-The CT-CLIP model is a novel 3D adaptation of the Contrastive Language-Image Pre-Training (CLIP) framework which was originally designed for natural image-text pairs \cite{radford2021learning} and has shown excellent performance in self-supervised classification tasks with 2D medical data \cite{tiu2022expert, huang2023visual}.
-It learns to identify similarities between text and images via contrastive learning (Fig. \hyperref[fig:fig1]{1d}), enabling efficient zero-shot classification.

-Our model adapts CLIP to 3D CT volume and radiology text report pairs.
-It integrates a 3D encoder, previously used for generating CT volumes \cite{hamamci2023generatect}, as the image encoder, and CXR-Bert \cite{boecking2022making}, a pre-trained model for chest X-ray reports, as the text encoder.
-Similar to the 2D CLIP approach, our method extracts low-dimensional latent embeddings from input volumes and corresponding sections of radiological reports.

-We then compute the cosine loss, which measures the similarity between these embeddings.
-Training the model to align the 512-dimensional projection layers from text and CT volume embeddings with the identity matrix (as shown in Fig. \hyperref[fig:fig1]{1c}) allows our model to identify meaningful correlations between textual information and 3D medical images.
-This process enables zero-shot classification and can be further enhanced through task-specific fine-tuning for supervised classification tasks.
+CT-CLIP is a novel 3D adaptation of the Contrastive Language-Image Pretraining (CLIP) which is originally designed for natural image-text pairs \cite{radford2021learning} and has shown excellent performance in 2D medical data \cite{tiu2022expert, huang2023visual}.
+It learns to identify similarities between text and images via contrastive learning (Figure \hyperref[fig:fig1]{1d}), enabling efficient zero-shot classification.
+We extend CLIP to work with 3D CT paired with reports.
+It integrates a 3D encoder, previously used for generating CT \cite{hamamci2023generatect}, as the image encoder and CXR-Bert \cite{boecking2022making} as the text encoder.
+Similar to the 2D CLIP, our method extracts latent embeddings from input volumes and radiological reports.
+We then compute the contrastive loss, which measures the similarity between these embeddings.
+Training the model to align the 512-dimensional projection layers from text and CT volume embeddings with the identity matrix (as shown in Figure \hyperref[fig:fig1]{1c}) allows identifying meaningful correlations between textual information and 3D medical images.
+This process enables zero-shot classification and can be further enhanced through task-specific finetuning for supervised classification.

-To highlight the impact of dataset size on model performance, we conducted an ablation study.
-This experiment involved training the CT-CLIP model with varying sizes of the CT-RATE dataset: 9.8\% (matching the size of the RAD-ChestCT dataset, the only public chest CT dataset with multi-abnormality labels \cite{draelos2021machine}), 20\%, 40\%, 60\%, 80\%, and 100\%.
-By systematically altering the sizes of these datasets, our goal was to explore and demonstrate the significant influence of dataset scale on the effectiveness of the CT-CLIP model.
-Figure \hyperref[fig:fig4]{4c} illustrates the outcomes of this ablation study.